Chronicle Release

 Remove SCRIPT_VERIFY_CLEANSTACK and associated logic from the software.

-Remove PUSHDATA only requirement in Unlocking Scripts
+PUSHDATA Only Requirement in Unlocking Scripts Removal

 The current version of the node requires that most opcodes are not allowed in unlocking scripts.
 The node software automatically reads opcodes as data pushes.